Comet 5G (GL-RM10RC) Quick Setup¶

 -

 There are two ways to bind your KVM to the Cloud: Regular Binding or Dynamic Code Binding.
 Here we take Regular Binding as an example.
-If you prefer Dynamic Code Binding, click here for detailed instructions.
+If you prefer Dynamic Code Binding, click here for details.

 Second, confirm your device info, and click Bind.